srtucker22/glipchat/README.md

 ## TODO
 -  global namespace for appName
+-  remove Radium local weirdness when issue is resolved
 -  clear the unnecessary function wrapping
 -  signal someone is self-muted to corresponding parties
 -  ding when user enters/leaves room